-Spanish 4 (College Credit)
+Spanish 4 - (SPAN 201/SPAN 202)

-Prerequisites: 1) Average of 85+ in Spanish 3 and

-2) teacher recommendation
+Prerequisites: 1) Average of 85+ in Spanish 3 and 2) teacher recommendation

-Grammatical structures will be reviewed and reinforced through writing.
+2) teacher recommendation 1 credit (6 College Credits) Grammatical structures will be reviewed and reinforced through writing.
 Reading and discussion of a variety of literature - short stories, plays, newspaper articles, novels, poetry, etc. Reinforcement of grammatical structure and practice in writing.
 Cultural topics are covered in the readings and student projects.
-This course will further increase student's fluency in speaking, reading, writing and understanding the Spanish language.
+This course will further increase student's fluency in speaking, reading, writing, and understanding the Spanish language.
 Students are expected to increase their fluency by using Spanish as the main medium of conversation.
 Students will be required to work independently on reading, writing, speaking, and listening activities assigned over an extended period of time.
 This is a concurrent enrollment course which provides students the opportunity to earn 6 college credits through Tompkins Cortland Community College.
 It is recommended that only highly motivated students who have maintained at least an 85 average in their language studies register for this course.
 This course is open to juniors and seniors only.